ianheggie/geocoder2/README.md

 ### MongoMapper

-MongoMapper is very similar to Mongoid, just be sure to include `Geocoder::Model::MongoMapper`.
+MongoMapper is very similar to Mongoid, just be sure to include `Geocoder2::Model::MongoMapper`.

 ### Mongo Indices

 By default, the methods `geocoded_by` and `reverse_geocoded_by` create a geospatial index.
 You can avoid index creation with the `:skip_index option`, for example:

-    include Geocoder::Model::Mongoid
+    include Geocoder2::Model::Mongoid
     geocoded_by :address, :skip_index => true

 ### Bulk Geocoding